erkaiyublog/erkaiyublog.github.io/_drafts/2023-03-22-intro-to-re-tools-with-an-angry-example.md

 ![failure method](../images/posts/intro-to-re-tools-with-an-angry-example/failure_method.png)

 What happened??
 Honestly, I have no idea...
 Even at the time when I'm writing this blog post, I'm still not sure why ***angr*** failed to find the correct flag.
-I tried to use some logging support when executing the script above, and found that the memory usage of this script rapidly grows up whenever it reaches 4 "avoids" (basicly means that 4 for loop failures have been encountered and avoided), the memory consumation would then kill the process.
+I tried to use some logging support when executing the script above, and found that the memory usage of this script rapidly grows up whenever it reaches 4 "avoids" (basically means that 4 for loop failures have been encountered and avoided), the memory consumation would then kill the process.

 As the problem description said that the form of the CTF flag should be *sigpwny{...}*, it actually revealed the first 8 bytes in the flag.
 I tried to set constraints to ***arg1*** so that the first 8 bytes in this symbol are preset to be *sigpwny{*, however, the exploration failed again when 4 "avoids" were reached.
 So weird!